 123. It is a truly grave sin for an individual to deny the Faith or to leave the Church in schism.
 But the breach of separation is further widened when it assumes a social or corporate resistance to the Church, when it represents an adherence to a sect whose sole reason for existence is based on an objectively false profession of faith or an avowed and organized hostility to the Church which Christ founded."
 Through the reception of Baptism, the sacrament of faith, a certain equality, however, exists between a Catholic and a sectarian non-Catholic, an equality which renders possible the contracting of a sacramental marriage, a matrimonium ratum.
-The inequality arises through the difference of a profession of faith, accentuated by a formal adherence to an heretical or schismatic sect.
-With reference, therefore, to the possibility of contracting a matrimonium ratum, the difference between a Catholic and a sectarian non-Catholic is modal.
-Because of the grave difference that does exist. the Church has established an impediment to such a union: inasmuch as the difference is modal the impediment is prohibitive instead of diriment.
-The ultimate foundation seems to be the modal difference of a profession of faith as it exists in its most pronounced form between a Catholic and a sectorian non-Catholic.
+The inequality arises through the difference of a profession of faith, accentuated by a formal adherence to an heretical or schismatic With reference, therefore, to the possibility of contractsect. ing a matrimonium ratum, the difference between a Catholic and a sectarian non-Catholic is modal.
+Because of the grave difference that does exist, the Church has established an impediment to such a union; inasmuch as the difference is modal the impediment is prohibitive instead of diriment.
+The ultimate foundation seems to be the modal difference of a profession of faith as it exists in its most pronounced form between a Catholic and a sectarian non-Catholic.

 § II.
-DISPARITY OF CULT
+Disparity of Cult

 124. On the other hand, the diriment impediment of Disparity of Cult is founded on the inequality existing between the baptized and the unbaptized.
 In the teaching of the great scholastics the very possibility of a sacramental marriage is frustrated since a matrimonium ratum demands an equality through Baptism, the sacrament of Faith.
-Since the union of marriage between the baptized and the unbaptized cannot subsist "ratione sacramenti" the deformity consists in this very frustration of the sacramental bond that Christ established and intended the baptized to enter.^m The difference between
+Since the union of marriage between the baptized and the unbaptized cannot subsist "ratione sacramenti" the deformity consists in this very frustration of the sacramental bond that Christ established and intended the baptized to enter."
+The difference between

-21 Cf. Wernz, lus Decret., IV. n.
+[,] Cf. Wernz, lus Decret., IV, n.
 580.

-27 This teaching of the scholastics was accepted by the later authors.
+[&]quot;This teaching of the scholastics was accepted by the later authors.
 Cf. Bellariminus, Lib.
 1 De Sacram.
 Matr., cap.
-XXIII., Op.
-Omnia, Tom.
-V, 120: Perez, De S. Matr.
+XXIII,--Op.
+Omnia.
+Tom.
+V. 120; Perez, De 5.
+Matr.
 Sacram., Disp.
 XXXVI, Sect.
 II, n.
 2; Reiffenstuel.
 Jus Can.
 Univ., Lib.
 IV, Tit.
 I, n.
 358; Astesani de Asta, Summa, Lib.
-VII.
+VII, the baptized and the unbaptized is more than modal, it is radical, based on the inequality arising from the reception and non-reception of Baptism, the sacrament of Faith.
+On the ground of this existing difference the Church has accepted an impediment (even though the custom that established it seems to have contemplated rather the element of danger to the Faith) and inasmuch as this difference is radical she has made of it a diriment impediment.
+The ultimate foundation, therefore, of the diriment impediment of Disparity of Cult appears to be the radical difference existing between the baptized and the unbaptized.